TheCodedSelf/fake-app-android/README.md

 ## Cherry-pick PR follow up

-We want to open a single PR
+We want to open a single PR and then keep cherry-picking work as it comes through